aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

         * `github_alias` coresponding to your github username (`your_alias` in `https://github.com/your_alias/SDLC-LandingZone`)
         * `github_repo_name` corresponding to the name when you created the repository (`SDLC-LandingZone` in this example)
         * `gihub_repo_branch` corresponding to the main branch of your repo. (should be called `main`)
+        * `pipeline_deployable_regions` (Optional) List of regions which you application pipelines will deploy to.
+The format of each value is the region short-name (e.g. eu-west-1).
+If not provided, it will use the region of the SDLC Pipeline stack.

             it should look like:
             ```